punitMashruwala/kdd_covid-19/README.md

 > - We learned how to deal with time-series data and we were able to build predictive model to forecast the number of COVID Case across the world.

 **Future Work**
->- We can perform association rule analysis on this dataset.
+>- We can perform an association rule analysis on this dataset.